DANCEOrg/DANCEOrg.github.io-source/docs/intialization.md

 Now that `gem install bundler` is installed, it can be used to install jekyll with: `gem install bundler jekyll`

+Once complete, confirm with: `jekyll -v` and it should return: `jekyll 4.2.0`

+## 2. Initializing the Source Repository

 ## 3. Building the Website Repository

 ### Running the Website locally